-- 10.28.1.1 Cloth badges of The Duke of Edinburgh's Award are worn on uniform by youth members who are entitled to wear them. - 10.28.1.2 Only the badge of the highest Award gained may be worn. - 10.28.1.3 In the case of the Gold Award only, the badge may be worn on uniform by adults so entitled.
+Cloth badges of The Duke of Edinburgh's Award are worn on uniform by youth members who are entitled to wear them.

+Only the badge of the highest Award gained may be worn.

-Words or phrases highlighted with dotted underline are words or phrases with a defined meaning specified in the Definitions Chapter of POR
+Words or phrases highlighted with dotted underline are terms defined in the Definitions Chapter of POR.